openactive/stripe-extension/header.md

 }
 ```

-Note as above, in order to conform to the Open Booking API, a Booking System must respond to standard Open Booking API requests (that do not include this additional namespace in the `"@context"`) as per the Open Booking API specification.
+Note as above, in order to conform to the Open Booking API, a Booking System MUST respond to standard Open Booking API requests (that do not include this additional namespace in the `"@context"`) as per the Open Booking API specification.

 ## Requests and responses

-The Booking System must process requests as defined in this extension, only if `stripe:paymentPageUrl` is present inside a `stripe:PaymentIntent` within the `payment` property of a **C2**, **B**, or **P** call:
+The Booking System MUST process requests as defined in this extension, only if `stripe:paymentPageUrl` is present inside a `stripe:PaymentIntent` within the `payment` property of a **C2**, **B**, or **P** call:

 ```json
 "payment": {